-- ICBA continues to have serious concerns with the Office of the Comptroller of the Currency’s (OCC’s) decision to move forward with issuing special purpose national bank charters for financial technology (fintech) companies that could be used to access the banking system and avoid state licensing and consumer protection laws.
-ICBA believes the OCC should have explicit statutory authority from Congress before proceeding.
-Any new federal charter should be subject to the same standards of safety, soundness and fairness as other federal chartered institutions.
+- ICBA has serious concerns with the Office of the Comptroller of the Currency’s (OCC’s) intention to issue special purpose national bank charters for financial technology (fintech) companies that could be used to access the banking system and avoid state consumer protection laws.
+The OCC should have explicit statutory authority from Congress before proceeding with the issuance of these charters.
+Any new federal charter should be subject to the same standards of safety, soundness, and fairness as other federally chartered institutions.

-- ICBA has been very concerned about the regulatory advantage currently enjoyed by online marketplace lenders and supports a regulatory framework for online lenders that is no less stringent than the framework that applies to community banks.
+- ICBA is very concerned about the regulatory advantage currently enjoyed by online marketplace lenders and supports a regulatory framework for online lenders that is no less stringent than the framework that applies to community banks.

-The OCC has indicated that it will move forward with issuing a limited purpose federal bank charter that would be designed to accommodate certain banking services for online marketplace lenders and other fintech companies, possibly including payment processors.
-While such a charter would subject the online lenders and fintech companies to more oversight and regulation than they now have—particularly in the area of consumer protection—ICBA is concerned that such chartered institutions would be subject only to limited safety and soundness supervision and examination and would not be subject to the Community Reinvestment Act.
-ICBA believes that the OCC should have specific legal authority from Congress before proceeding.
-Furthermore, the OCC should issue rules, subject to notice and comment, which would prescribe the scope and requirements of the charter.
+In 2018, the OCC announced that it will begin accepting applications for national bank charters from non-depository fintech companies engaged in the “business of banking.”
+While such a charter would subject online lenders and fintech companies to more oversight and regulation than they now have—particularly in the area of consumer protection—these companies would be subject only to limited safety and soundness supervision and examination and would not be subject to the Community Reinvestment Act (CRA).

 Staff Contact: Chris Cole